Jump to Recipe

 - 1 cup water

-In a circle around the waste of the squash, use a paring knife to make 1/4-1/2 inch cuts every few inches.
+Step 2: In a circle around the waist of the squash, use a paring knife to make 1/4-1/2 inch cuts every few inches.

 Once you’ve got your spaghetti squash cooked, make this recipe for LOW CARB Spaghetti Squash & Chicken Pesto Casserole!